 The means by which the Group Audit & Risk Committee reviews the effectiveness of the systems of internal control include considering risk reports, internal audit reports, management assurances, the external audit management letter and specialist reviews on areas such as treasury, health and safety and efficiency.
 The Group Audit & Risk Committee has received the Chief Executive's annual review of the effectiveness of the system of internal control for the Group and subsidiaries, together with the annual report of the internal auditor, and has reported its findings to the Board.
-The Board has in turn conducted its own annual review of the effectiveness of the system of internal control for the systems of internal control.
-The Board concluded that the Group has maintained an effective system of internal control for the year ending 31 March 2023.
+The Board has in turn conducted its own annual review of the effectiveness of the systems of internal control.
+The Board concluded that the Group has maintained an effective system of Internal Control for the year ending 31 March 2022.